Sharda-jj/email_classifier/README.md

 # Email Classification API

-This project classifies incoming emails into categories such as **Billing Issue**, **Complaint**, or **Technical Support**, after detecting and masking Personally Identifiable Information (PII) such as names, phone numbers, card numbers, Aadhar, and emails.
+This project classifies incoming emails into categories such as **REQUEST**, **PROBLEM**, or **CHANGE** etc, after detecting and masking Personally Identifiable Information (PII) such as names, phone numbers, card numbers, Aadhar, and emails.

 ---